 Something to consider after a divorce is whether or not you and your children will be protected in the event of the death of your ex-spouse.

-If it easy to not think about these types of things but the fact of the matter is that they are important things to think about.
+It is easy not to think about these types of things, but the fact of the matter is that they are important things to think about.

-The best course of action is to plan for these types of things when you are still going through the process of divorce but the fact of the matter is it is never too late to figure our the details of life insurance after death.
+The best course of action is to plan for these types of things when you are still going through the process of divorce, but the fact of the matter is it is never too late to figure out the details of life insurance after death.

 Life Insurance Divorce Settlements

 Life insurance is one of the least covered topics during a divorce settlement.
 This is most likely the case because many people do not consider low-cost life insurance to be the important financial tool that it actually is.